 Each breath, or respiration, has two phases, inhalation and exhalation.
 Oxygen is brought into your lungs during inhalation, and transported throughout your body in the bloodstream.
 Carbon dioxide is then eliminated and dispersed from your lungs during exhalation.

 WHOOP measures respiratory rate during sleep and reports it in units of “respirations per minute,” or RPM.
 The number you see displayed in the app is your median number of RPM over the course of the night while you are sleeping.
-The graph below shows the distribution of all the respiratory rates recorded over a one-week span among WHOOP members:

 As you can see above, the majority of WHOOP members have an average respiratory rate that falls somewhere between 13 and 18 breaths per minute.